PGM-Lab/InferPy/docs/index.rst

 ------------

 There are several articles to cite for InferPy.
 The following one correspond to versions 1.x and describes the use of InferPy for probabilistic modelling with neural networks.
-This InferPy version relies on Tensorflow Probability (TFP) and Edward2.
+This InferPy version relies on TensorFlow Probability (TFP) and Edward2.

 .. code:: TeX